Minna no Ie

 Cast members include Naoki Tanaka (Iijima Naosuke, the husband), Akiko Yagi (Iijima Tamiko, the wife), Toshiaki Karasawa (Yanagisawa, the interior designer) and Kunie Tanaka (Tamiko's father, the builder).
+The film also features cameo appearances by the Toho monsters Godzilla and Megaguirus.

 The film was nominated for six Japanese Academy Awards.
 Naoki Tanaka and Akiko Yagi were named as Newcomers of the Year; Tanaka also won the Most Popular Performer prize.

 Plot

-Naosuke and Tamiko are a happily married couple, and have just bought some land in the countryside to build their new house on.
-They ask Yanagisawa, Tamiko's junior at university and an interior designer to design it.
-However, because he is not a qualified architect, they need someone else to apply for consent and built it.
+Naosuke and Tamiko, a happily married couple, have recently purchased land in the countryside to build their new house.
+They approach Yanagisawa, Tamiko's junior from university and an interior designer, to design the house.
+However, since he is not a qualified architect, they require someone else to obtain the necessary permits and construct it.
 They ask Tamiko's father, a builder, to do this.

 Yanagisawa is a modernist, influenced by American architecture; Tamako's father is a traditionalist.
-The two soon come into conflict over the design of the house.
-After many disagreements, they eventually start to understand each other's way of thinking.
+The two soon clash over the design of the house.
+After numerous disagreements, they gradually begin to understand each other's perspectives.
 The house is successfully completed.